bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

-# Full example of using BitcartCC: Telegram Atomic Tip Bot
+# Full example of using Bitcart: Telegram Atomic Tip Bot

 **_Note: this example doesn't work because of `rate()` command being removed.
 Fetch exchange rates yourself or use Merchants API for this_**